California Baptist University: Incorporation, accreditations, and memberships

-The university is a member of the American Association of Higher Education, the Association of Independent California Colleges and Universities, the International Association of Baptist Colleges and Universities, the Council for Christian Colleges and Universities, and the Servicemembers Opportunity Colleges.

-CBU is affiliated with LECOM, the largest medical school in the United States, offering qualified students early acceptance to their medical, dental, and pharmacy schools.
+The university is a member of the Council for Christian Colleges and Universities, the Association of Independent California Colleges and Universities, the International Association of Baptist Colleges and Universities, and the Servicemembers Opportunity Colleges.
+CBU is affiliated with the Lake Erie College of Osteopathic Medicine (LECOM) through an Early Acceptance Program that offers qualified students provisional acceptance to LECOM's medical, dental, and pharmacy programs.